gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

     The fudge parameters specify how the pair interaction between fourth neighbors in a residue are handled, which is not relevant for the small residues considered here.
-The *forcefield.itp* file also contains the list of atoms, their respective charge in the units of the elementary charge :math:`e`, as well as their respective Lennard-Jones parameters :math:`\sigma`
+The *forcefield.itp* file also contains the list of atoms, and their respective charge in the units of the elementary charge :math:`e`, as well as their respective Lennard-Jones parameters :math:`\sigma`
     (in nanometer)